 Have you restarted performing elective procedures?

-With a very low inpatient volume and continued decrease of COVID-19 cases in our health system and service area, MidMichigan Health has slowly begun to reopen its services and provider offices, and resume time sensitive surgeries.
-Each surgeon/proceduralist is responsible for prioritizing the need for each patient to have an essential procedure.
+Yes, we reopened our services in late spring 2020.
+We are confident that our patients are safe.
 As your health care provider, we maintain a safe environment both in our physician practices, as well as in our Medical Centers and surgical suites.
 We have incorporated some temporary changes that our patients will see, in addition to our rigorous cleaning practices, such as changes in entry ways and waiting rooms to ensure social distancing for the safety of our patients.
 We are here to provide safe, excellent care for our patients; it is our top priority.

 Is it safe to come for care?

 We are confident you are safe.
 It is our promise to you.
 Here is what we want you know: First and foremost, we are experts in preventing the spread of infection.
 We maintain a safe environment in our Medical Centers and treatment facilities, our physician practices and surgical suites.
 In addition to our rigorous cleaning practices and additional sanitizing protocols throughout our buildings, we have incorporated some temporary changes that you will see when you visit us.
 These changes include limiting the number of visitors in our buildings, symptom screening for those entering our facilities, and changes in entry ways and waiting rooms to ensure social distancing.
-And, in accordance with the Governor and CDC recommendations, you’ll also see our staff masked and we will ask you to mask, as well.
+And, in accordance with the Governor’s Executive Order, our staff, patients and visitors are masked.
 All of these measures are carefully put into place to provide safe, excellent care for you, our patients; it is our top priority.
 You have our promise to keep you safe and free from harm.